panzi/localchannels/README.md

 ##### connect

-The `connect` event is dispatched to the `Channel` objects representing the channel that got connected and to the global `localChannels` objects in all windows except the one that is the source of this event.
+A `connect` event is dispatched to all `Channel` objects representing channels that got connected and to the global `localChannels` objects in all windows except the one that is the source of this event.

 ##### disconnect

-The `disconnect` event is dispatched to the `Channel` objects representing the channel that got disconnected and to the global `localChannels` objects in all windows except the one that is the source of this event.
+A `disconnect` event is dispatched to all `Channel` objects representing channels that got disconnected and to the global `localChannels` objects in all windows except the one that is the source of this event.

 #### PropertiesChangeEvent